 Florida Statute 784.041 relates to Domestic Battery by Strangulation which occurs when you intentionally and knowingly hinder or obstruct another's breathing or circulation of blood.
 This act would have to be performed on an immediate family member and is completed by putting pressure on their neck or throat, or blocking their mouth or nose in a manner that creates a risk to their well-being or causes them great bodily harm.

-Charged with this type of battery in Florida is taken very seriously and prosecuted very aggressively.
+This type of battery charge is taken very seriously in Florida and is prosecuted very aggressively.
 You will need an experienced criminal defense attorney working with you if charged with Domestic Battery by Strangulation.
-The courts will assign a specially trained prosecutor to handle your case, and you will want a strong defense working on getting you a fair and positive outcome against these charges.
+The courts will assign a specially trained prosecutor to handle your case, and you will want a strong defense team working to get you a fair and positive outcome against these charges.

 Domestic battery by strangulation often ends with false accusations as a result of a spiteful partner, and by having an experienced attorney, you can avoid a mandatory jail sentence, permanent criminal record, mandatory counseling, and possible deportation.
 This crime is a third-degree felony and could put you behind bars for up to five years with five years of probation once you are out.
 You can also be fined an amount not to exceed $5,000.